pybliometrics-dev/pybliometrics/docs/tips/errors.rst

 `pybliometrics.scopus.exception.Scopus500Error: INTERNAL SERVER ERROR`
     Formally, the server does not respond, for various reasons.
 A common reason in searches is that you use a fieldname that does not exist.
 Verify that your query works in `Advanced Search <https://www.scopus.com/search/form.uri?display=advanced>`_.

+`pybliometrics.scopus.exception.Scopus502Error: BAD GATEWAY`
+    Formally, the server does not respond, for various reasons.

 If queries break for other reasons, exceptions of type `requests.exceptions <http://docs.python-requests.org/en/master/api/#requests.RequestException>`_ are raised, such as: